-- 24 (1) The Scottish Ministers may by regulations provide that a person of a description specified in the regulations is to be released from prison early on a date that is- - (a) either- - (i) specified in the regulations, or - (ii) determined in accordance with provision made in the regulations, and - (b) not later than the regulations' latest release date. - (2) The Scottish Ministers may make regulations under this paragraph only if they are satisfied that making the regulations is necessary and proportionate, in response to the effects that coronavirus is having or is likely to have on a prison or prisons generally, for the purpose of protecting- - (a) the security and good order of any prison to which the regulations would relate, or - (b) the health, safety or welfare of prisoners, or those working, in any such prison.
+- 24 (1) The Scottish Ministers may by regulations provide that a person of a description specified in the regulations is to be released from prison early on a date that is- - (a) either- - (i) specified in the regulations, or - (ii) determined in accordance with provision made in the regulations, and - (b) not later than the regulations' latest release date. - (2) The Scottish Ministers may make regulations under this paragraph only if they are satisfied that making the regulations is necessary and proportionate, in response to the effects that coronavirus is having or is likely to have on a prison or prisons generally, for the purpose of protecting- - (a) the security and good order of any prison to which the regulations would relate, or - (b) the health, safety or welfare of prisoners, or those working, in any such prison. - (3) A person is not to be released from prison by virtue of regulations under this paragraph if- - (a) the person falls within sub-paragraph (4), or - (b) the governor of the prison within which the person is detained considers that the person would, if released, pose an immediate risk of harm to an identified person. - (4) A person falls within this sub-paragraph if the person is- - (a) a life prisoner, - (b) an untried prisoner, - (c) a terrorist prisoner within the meaning of section 1AB of the Prisoners and Criminal Proceedings (Scotland) Act 1993, - (d) due to serve a terrorism sentence within the meaning of section 1B of that Act but, by virtue of that section, is not yet serving it, - (e) liable to removal from the United Kingdom for the purposes of section 9 of that Act, - (f) subject to a supervised release order under section 209 of the Criminal Procedure (Scotland) Act 1995, - (g) serving a sentence passed under section 210A of that Act (extended sentences for sex, violent and terrorist offenders), - (h) the subject of proceedings under the Extradition Act 2003, or - (i) subject to the notification requirements of Part 2 of the Sexual Offences Act 2003. - (5) Regulations under this paragraph may make different provision for different purposes.

-- (2A) A person is not to be released from prison by virtue of regulations under this paragraph more than 180 days earlier than the Scottish Ministers would otherwise be required to release the person. - (3) A person is not to be released from prison by virtue of regulations under this paragraph if- - (a) the person falls within sub-paragraph (4), or - (b) the governor of the prison within which the person is detained considers that the person would, if released, pose an immediate risk of harm to an identified person. - (4) A person falls within this sub-paragraph if the person is- - (a) a life prisoner, - (b) an untried prisoner, - (c) a terrorist prisoner within the meaning of section 1AB of the Prisoners and Criminal Proceedings (Scotland) Act 1993, - (d) due to serve a terrorism sentence within the meaning of section 1B of that Act but, by virtue of that section, is not yet serving it, - (e) liable to removal from the United Kingdom for the purposes of section 9 of that Act, - (f) subject to a supervised release order under section 209 of the Criminal Procedure (Scotland) Act 1995, - (g) serving a sentence passed under section 210A of that Act (extended sentences for sex, violent and terrorist offenders), - (h) the subject of proceedings under the Extradition Act 2003, - (i) subject to the notification requirements of Part 2 of the Sexual Offences Act 2003, or - (j) serving a sentence of imprisonment or detention for- - (i) an offence under section 1(1) of the Domestic Abuse (Scotland) Act 2018, - (ii) an offence under section 7(1) or 17(1) of the Domestic Abuse (Protection) (Scotland) Act 2021, - (iii) an offence that is aggravated as described in section 1(1)(a) of the Abusive Behaviour and Sexual Harm (Scotland) Act 2016. - (5) Regulations under this paragraph may make different provision for different purposes. - (6) In this paragraph-
+(6) In this paragraph-